-19. Other Class Policy Statements
+15. Other Class Policy Statements:

-- A. Understanding the syllabus and Blackboard course material: Please carefully read the syllabus and Blackboard course material so you know the policies, duties, assignments, due dates, etc..
-Knowing them and fulfilling them will lead you on your path to success in this class and to becoming a successful teacher. - B. Retrieval of Missed Class Material & Assignments: Students are responsible for initiating arrangements for becoming informed about missed work that was assigned on the class day of their absence (Tiger Cub).
+A. Understanding the syllabus and Canvas course material:

+Please carefully read the syllabus and Canvas course material so you know the policies, duties, assignments, due dates, etc..
+Knowing them and fulfilling them will lead you on your path to success in this class and to becoming a successful teacher.

+B. Retrieval of Missed Class Material & Assignments:

+Students are responsible for initiating arrangements for becoming informed about missed work that was assigned on the class day of their absence (Student Policy eHandbook).
 Being a self-directed, self-disciplined learner is a must for all those preparing to be teachers.
-Using the four retrieval methods listed below will aid in this goal and empower you to keep up with assigned readings or to prepare assignments due in forthcoming sessions. - -Study Buddies: It is preferable to get any missed info, lecture notes or handouts as soon as possible so one way is to check with study buddies regarding class material covered that session.
+Using the four retrieval methods listed below will aid in this goal and empower you to keep up with assigned readings or to prepare assignments due in forthcoming sessions.

+- -Study Buddies: It is preferable to get any missed info, lecture notes or handouts as soon as possible so one way is to check with study buddies regarding class material covered that session.
 Choose 2 or 3 such people in class either whom you know or whom you grow comfortable with once you become acquainted when we form cooperative learning teams.
-Information you should seek includes: main concepts covered, what the day's activity was, and any announced due assignment, project, or test dates. - -BlackBoard: Material posted on Blackboard will be the key information on course content, sequence, deadlines, etc. You will be provided many handouts on Day one of class but some materials you still may decide to print out if you wish which may only be on Blackboard. -Office Hours Visits and/or Appointments: During my office hours, you are welcome to ask me about coursework on site or via phone.
+Information you should seek includes: main concepts covered, what the day's activity was, and any announced due assignment, project, or test dates. - -Canvas: Material posted on Canvas will be the key information on course content, sequence, deadlines, etc. You will be provided many handouts on Day one of class but some materials you still may decide to print out if you wish which may only be on Canvas. - -Office Hours Visits and/or Appointments: During my office hours, you are welcome to ask me about coursework on site or via phone.
 I'll gladly help you if you need help.
 Don't wait until it is late in the game to ask.
-Also, please email me for an alternate time we can meet or speak on the phone.
-Often, we can meet right after class releases in the same room that we meet for class. - C. Academic Honesty / Misconduct Code: The University Academic Honesty Code and all Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class.
+Also, please email me for an alternate time we can meet or speak on the phone. - C. Academic Honesty / Misconduct Code: The University Academic Honesty Code and all Student Policy eHandbook Rules and Regulations pertaining to Cheating will apply to this class.
 The Department of EFLT recognizes university policy regarding academic misconduct.
 In accordance with University policy regarding academic misconduct, students may be subject to several sanctions upon violations of the Student Academic Honesty Code.
-See the current Tiger Cub publication for specifics regarding academic misconduct as well as student's rights and responsibilities associated with the code.
+See the current Student Policy eHandbook publication for specifics regarding academic misconduct as well as student's rights and responsibilities associated with the code.
 Unless I state otherwise, tests and all assignments will assess your personal (individual) knowledge of course material.
 In these cases, having someone help you is considered cheating by any and all universities.
 Our university now utilizes the services of plagiarism detection software for professors to screen student work.
 I may, on any assignment, test or paper require your work to be submitted in hard copy and in electronic format.
 I will not award a grade or points toward a grade for the work unless and until it is submitted in the manner and format required.
 Keep in mind that not all work will need to be submitted in this way.
 I will inform you of submitting your work in electronic format when the time comes to submit certain assignments or tests.